The Postgraduate Application form for our MA in Professional Education for an Easter 2019 start

 Every year we upgrade former Warwick PGCE students to our Masters programme.
 Teachers can start this from the Easter after your PGCE finishes, and you have up to five years to use your Accreditation of Prior Experiential Learning (APEL).

-This means that our Masters students have half a Masters to do - as the PGCE counts as the first half.
-This Masters is an online Summer Term Foundation Research Methods module that starts after Easter, and finishes in September.
-Followed by a 12 month dissertation on an educational area of your choice - supervised by CTE staff - that runs from September through to the end of August.
+This means that our Masters students have half a Masters to do - as the PGCE counts as the first 90 CATS.
+This Masters is an online Summer Term 30 CAT Foundation Research Methods module that starts after Easter, and finishes in September.
+Followed by a 12 month 60 CAT dissertation on an educational area of your choice - supervised by CTE staff - that runs from September through to the end of August.

 - CTE & CES are jointly hosting this year’s Regional East & West Midlands #WomenEd Conference which seeks to address the lack of women leading in senior posts across all education sectors from Early Years through to Higher Education, on Saturday June 9th from 9am onwards in the Westwood Teaching Block, tickets through #WomenEd